Tom Kennedy (English footballer): Rochdale Return

 On 14 August 2014, Kennedy resigned for Rochdale on a short-term deal until January 2015. and reuniting with former manager Keith Hill.

 Two days after signing for the club, Kennedy's second debut for the club came against Chesterfield, playing the whole game, in a 2–1 loss.
 Although becoming a first team regular throughout August, Kennedy lost his first team place in the left–back positions and was limited to six appearances by the time he went out on loan throughout January.
 After returning to his parent club from loan spells, he signed a contract extension with the club, keeping him until the end of the season.
 It wasn't until on 21 February 2015 when he returned to the first team for the first time since October, playing the whole game, in a 1–0 win over Chesterfield.
 Since then, Kennedy regained his first team place as a left–back throughout the 2014–15 season, making twenty–four appearances in all competitions and it was announced on 29 June 2015 that Kennedy signed a new two-year deal.

-In his second season at Rochdale, Kennedy continued to regain his first team place at the start of the 2015–16 season, but soon around October, he was demoted to the substitute for the most of the season, due to competitions.
+In his second season at Rochdale, Kennedy continued to regain his first team place at the start of the 2015–16 season, but soon around October, he was demoted to the substitute's bench for most of the season, due to competitions.
 After returning to the first team in January, Kennedy made his 200th appearance in his Rochdale career on 30 January 2016, in a 2–1 win over Burton Albion.
 However, Kennedy, once again, lost his first team place at Rochdale and didn't play again for the rest of the 2015–16 season.
 Despite this, he went on to make twenty–one appearances in all competitions.

 On 26 May 2016, Kennedy left Rochdale by mutual consent.